 All student cell phones must remain in the student's backpack and turned off during school hours.
-If a cell phone is seen or on the student's person by a staff member during school hours it will be taken to the office and may be picked up after school (first offense).
-If a cell phone is taken for the second time, a parent must pick up the phone.
-Further phone violations will result in a behavioral citation.
-A cell phone ringing during instructional time will be confiscated by a school employee and taken to the office for the parent to pick up.
-No photos may be taken and/or texting/messaging may occur using cell phones while on campus.
+If a cell phone is seen or on the student's person during school hours it will be taken

+First Offense: If a cell phone is seen or on the student's person during school hours it will be taken to the office and may be picked up after school.

+Second Offense: A parent must pick up the phone.
+Notes, phone calls, or another party are not accepted in lieu of the parents' presence to obtain the phone.

+- Further phone violations will result in a behavioral citation. - No photos, videos or recordings may be taken and/or texting/messaging may occur using cell phones while on campus.